BZFlag-Dev/bzflag-dependencies/README.md

 ## Building the libraries

-Batch files to build for either Visual C++ 2010 or 2015 are provided.
-Run the buildVC2010.bat or buildVC2015.bat file and it should build the libraries.
+A batch file to build for Visual C++ 2015 is provided.
+Run the buildVC2015.bat file and it should build the libraries.
 Output will go into a folder such as output-release-x86.
 Run a 'git clean -x -f -d' before switching between Visual C++ versions.

+## Using the libraries

+Create an environment variable called BZ_DEPS that points to the directory that the output directories are contained within.
+For instance, if output-release-x86 is at 'D:\bzflag-dependencies\output-release-x86', then BZ_DEPS should be 'D:\bzflag-dependencies\'.